-- increases the cost of

-- The hedging policy continued to protect

-- disposable income of the TFG customer.
+- The hedging policy continued to protect our margins from - rates reduces the disposable income of the TFG customer.

 Weakening economies and/or a financial and/or catastrophic disaster leads to the collapse of key suppliers and service providers

 - The financial stability and continuity of key suppliers continues to receive focus with enhancements to our third-party risk management - KZN civil unrest affected the continuity of manufacturing operations for key service providers.